YueLi-0816/test/omnibrowser_local_deployment_manual.md

   └── paga
 ```
 ## 4.2 introduction of the API
-PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.
+The PyMongo distribution contains tools for interacting with MongoDB database from Python.We build an API with the help of PyMongo to write data into the MongoDB and get data from the MongoDB.

 ## 4.3 central class

 class  database_API.DatabaseAPI(target_db)

    Parameters :  target_db(str) - Name of the datases